 Now that you know plenty of reasons why South Korea is awesome for solo travel, you might want to make a note of the following useful tips for planning your first solo trip to South Korea.

-Make the most out of the public transport system – the public transport system in South Korea is known to be very efficient and cost-effective. especially around the busy city areas.
+Make the most out of the public transport system – the public transport system in South Korea is known to be very efficient and cost-effective. especially around busy city areas.
 Try and download a few transportation apps that provide information on the subway and bus systems and you're good to go!
-Taxis, too, are a great way to get about quickly, and to avoid the crowd during the rush hour.
+Taxis, too, are a great way to get about quickly and avoid the crowd during rush hour.